MaterializeInc/materialize/doc/user/content/overview/open-cdc.md

 Change data capture (CDC) tools provide feeds that record any changes to a database.
 Typically, the feeds are then saved to another platform, like Kafka, for storage or processing.

-However, sometimes the system of record can have missing or duplicate records, or they receive records out of order.
+However, sometimes the stream can have missing or duplicate records, or send records out of order.
 For example, if Debezium crashes while writing a record, it may retry and write the record again, resulting in a duplicate entry.

 To prevent the introduction of this kind of error, Materialize has developed the **Open CDC format**.
 The Open CDC format carries enough information for a downstream data consumer (like Materialize) to recognize when records are missing, duplicated, or out of order.
 Each record contains:

-- the record being changed
+- the fields being changed
 - the timestamp for the change
 - the number of messages used to transmit the record